MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-configuration-snapshot-v1.md

 **`CompositionType`** - **Composition Type**<br>
 `string`.
 Required.
 Allowed values: `key` (Key (default)), `key_label` (Key-Label).
 Default value: `key`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-'Key': The filters are applied in order for this composition type.
-Each key-value in the snapshot is uniquely identified by the key only.
-If there are multiple key-values with the same key and multiple labels, only one key-value will be retained based on the last applicable filter.
+* **Key** (`key`): The filters are applied in order for this composition type.
+Each key value in the snapshot is uniquely identified by the key only.
+If there are multiple key values with the same key and multiple labels, only one key value will be retained based on the last applicable filter.

- 'Key-Label': Filters will be applied and every key-value in resulting snapshot will be uniquely identified by the key and label together.
+* **Key-label**` (key-label`): Filters will be applied and every key value in resulting snapshot will be uniquely identified by the key and label together.
 <!-- :::editable-content-end::: -->
 <br>